vandadnp/going-deep-with-dart/tip-1-prefer-const-over-final/tip-1-prefer-const-over-final.md

 ## Conclusion

 Try to keep your constants as constants, and don't make the mistake of defining them as `final` values just because it's your team's convention or a similar reason.
 The Dart compiler treats your `final` values as potentially mutable class instances, which they are!
 So use `const` where you can and only use `final` if you cannot use `const`.

+## Support My Work

+If you like what I do, please consider supporting me: https://www.buymeacoffee.com/vandad

 ## References